Glass Comparison: RI, Density and LA-ICP-MS

 The cross-examination challenge most frequently mounted against RI comparison is that a large proportion of common window glass is analytically indistinguishable by RI: the LR denominator is high because many unrelated panes have similar RI values.
 This argument is correct for RI alone, which is why LA-ICP-MS is applied when discrimination power is needed.
 The cross-examination challenge against LA-ICP-MS is that the test is highly discriminating and therefore easily prejudicial: if the jury perceives the method as infallible, they may over-weight the evidence.
 The expert witness's role is to convey the actual LR value and the assumptions behind it, so that the court can correctly calibrate the evidence's weight.

 The ENFSI ENG3-2013 guideline, the ASTM E2927 standard, and the OSAC Glass Subcommittee guidelines in the US all require the analyst to state the limitations of each measurement tier, the sample size and statistical power of the comparison, and the assumptions underlying the LR calculation.
-Reports that assert conclusions without stating assumptions are vulnerable to Daubert or Frye challenge in the US, to exclusion under the Criminal Procedure Rules Part 19 in England and Wales, and to weight challenges in Indian courts under BSA § 136 and the Supreme Court's guidance on expert evidence weight in complex scientific cases.
+Reports that assert conclusions without stating assumptions are vulnerable to Daubert or Frye challenge in the US and to exclusion under the Criminal Procedure Rules Part 19 in England and Wales.

 | Method | Information obtained | Sample size required | Measurement precision | Key standard |